jamesturk/spatula/docs/quickstart.rst

 Quickstart
 ==========

-This guide contains quick examples of how you could scrape a small list of `RFCs <https://en.wikipedia.org/wiki/Request_for_Comments>`_ to demonstrate what a scraper using **spatula** looks like.
+This guide contains quick examples of how you could scrape a small list of `RFCs <https://en.wikipedia.org/wiki/Request_for_Comments>`_ to demonstrate what it looks like to write a scraper using **spatula**.

-After reading through this you can continue on to the tutorial or look at more detailed documentation on **spatula**'s API.
-(TODO)
+You can skip ahead if you want to read about **spatula**'s :ref:`Design Philosophy`, or check out the :ref:`Tutorial` or :ref:`API Reference`.

 Installation
 ------------